Overview #

 Step 2 – Define Recipients / Form Configuration #

-• Parents (for child completion) – forms to be completed by the parent(s) on behalf of the child
+- Parents – forms to be completed by the parent(s) on behalf of the child

-• Previous School (Selection of template Blank Form – Previous School Form Templates)
+- Previous School – (Selection of template Blank Form – Previous School Form Templates) any form with Transiton type.

 Parents (For Child Completion) #